takahirom/roborazzi/README.md

 ### Automatically generate gif with test rule

-With the JUnit test rule, you do not need to name the gif image, and if you prefer, you can output the gif image only if the test fails.
+With the JUnit test rule, you do not need to name the gif image, and if you prefer, you can output the gif image **only if the test fails**.

 This test will output this file.